 Limited control: More so than any other OS X release, OS X 10.5 controls the users’ ability to customize their environment.
 Consider many of the interface elements I’ve listed above.
 Given that some of these are polarizing features, it would be nice if users had control over them.
 But they don’t.
 Don’t like the 3-D dock?
 Sorry, you’re stuck with it, unless you move your dock to the side, where it morphs into a 2-D dock.
 (Use

-to force that look at screen bottom, too.)
+this tip to force that look at screen bottom, too.)

 Want larger text in the Finder’s sidebar, because you’ve got a high-dot-pitch screen?
 Sorry, can’t do that.
 Do you prefer Tiger’s docked folder behavior over the new Stacks in OS X 10.5?
 Sorry, not an option.
 (Hint: if you like the old behavior better, check out